 The fix for yellow grass is entirely dependent on the cause.
 Your yard may need more fertilizer or water, or it may be getting too much.
 The problems could be caused by animals or over-use.
 Here are a few reasons your grass may be turning yellow and what to do about it:

 If you think you've been taking wonderful care of your yard, providing plenty of fertilizer, water, and regular mowing, you may be thunderstruck when your yard turns yellow.
-However, all of your careful attention may actually be the cause of the problem.
+However, all of your careful attention may actually be the cause of the problem as using too much fertilizer or incorrectly fertilizing can cause your grass to turn yellow.

 Fertilizing too much increases the nitrogen content in your grass, making it impossible for your grass to properly absorb other nutrients.
 Excess nitrogen can also change the pH of the soil, killing the roots.